Which Debt Repayment Strategy Does the Most for Your Credit Score?

 Standard disclaimer to start: there’s never any guarantee that any credit-related action you take will improve your credit score by any amount.
 We know in a very general sense what most major credit scoring models use as a basis of their calculation, but the actual formulas used are complex and proprietary.
 It takes a long time and a lot of hard work to build a great credit score.

-To begin, here’s a quick reminder of the major factors examined in the FICO scoring model, which is one of the more popular, widely-used models:
+Here are the major factors examined in the FICO scoring model, which is one of the more popular, widely-used models:

 • Payment history (35 percent)